 Ludwig Meidner (18 April 1884 – 14 May 1966) was a German expressionist painter and printmaker born in Bernstadt, Silesia.
 He studied at the Royal School of Art in Breslau and, from 1906-07 at the Julien and Cormon Academies in Paris.
-In 1912 he began a series of paintings, the "Apocalyptic Landscapes," which marked a radical departure in style and would make his reputation.
+In 1912, he began a series of paintings, the "Apocalyptic Landscapes," which marked a radical departure in style and would make his reputation.
 After the first world war he began creating religious portraits and increasingly turned to writing—he produced several books of dense expressionist prose and contributed to many newspaper articles.
 In order to escape antisemitic repressions he moved to Cologne where he became an art teacher at a Jewish School in 1935.
-In 1939 he fled with his family to England where he was interned as an enemy alien on Isle of Man.
+In 1939, he fled with his family to England where he was interned as an enemy alien on Isle of Man.
 He stayed in England working in odd jobs until 1953 when he returned to Germany.
-In 1963 he had his first major exhibition since 1918 in Recklinghausen and Berlin.
+In 1963, he had his first major exhibition since 1918 in Recklinghausen and Berlin.
 He died on 14 May 1966 in Darmstadt, aged 82.
-Meidner's artistic bequest is now part of the collections of the Jewish Museum Frankfurt.
+Meidner's artistic bequest became part of the collections of the Jewish Museum Frankfurt.

 Reproductions and Permissions

 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.

 Meidner, Ludwig: Seated girl, Leo Baeck Institute, 78.681.